sumbach/lkitching.github.io/_clojure_jvm/06_common_issues.md

 when the implementation JAR is on the classpath these classes can be located and loaded via the `ServiceLoader` interface.

 Special care must be taken when building an uberjar containing service loader classes.
 Multiple implementation JARs will define the same `META-INF/services/{service.class}` file.
-The default conflict handling behaviour when building uberjars is 'last one wins' for files at the same path.
+When building uberjars, the default conflict handling behaviour for files at the same path is 'last one wins'.
 For service loaders, conflicting files should be concatenated together so all implementation classes are listed in the final JAR.

 ## Uberjar path conflicts